 Sensitive skin complaint #4: Breakouts

 Think you’ve got them?
 Even though you’re well beyond puberty, pimples pop up the way they did before the prom.
 What gives?
-Acne occurs for a number of reasons, including stress, lack of sleep, overactive oil glands, and exposure to comedogenic (pore-clogging) products—but sensitive skin types are particularly susceptible because they’re naturally prone to inflammation.
+Acne occurs for several reasons, including stress, lack of sleep, overactive oil glands, and exposure to comedogenic (pore-clogging) products—but sensitive skin types are particularly susceptible because they’re naturally prone to inflammation.

 What to do: Take note of when you break out—are there situations or products that bring on blemishes?
 If you get pimples after wearing a specific makeup product, say, stop using it (obviously) and scrutinize the ingredient list for suspects that could be to blame.
 Stick with a mild cleanser, then spot-treat with salicylic acid—it not only helps unplug clogged pores but is also less irritating than benzoyl peroxide, which can be harsh on sensitive skin.
 Treatments with sulfur, which draws oil out of blocked pores and inhibits breakouts, can also be worked into your regimen.
 Don’t forget to moisturize, and be sure to follow with SPF.
 Finally, consider spacing out your trips to the sushi bar: “Eating a lot of iodine, found in shellfish and spinach, can lead to acne by clogging hair follicles,” says Dr. Schultz.